Tag Archive for Data Step

 Dealing with variable length warnings in SAS 9.2

 A habit of mine is to put a LENGTH or ATTRIB statement between DATA and SET statements in a SAS data step to reset variable lengths.
-By default, it seems that this can triggers truncation warnings in SAS 9.2 or SAS 9.3 when it didn’t in previous versions.
+By default, it seems that this triggers truncation warnings in SAS 9.2 or SAS 9.3 when it didn’t in previous versions.
 SAS 9.1.3, for instance, allowed you have something like the following for shortening a variable length without issuing any messages at all:

 data b;